 If you're planning to use power tools or equipment on a residential property, please keep the needs of your neighbours in mind.

-Power tools can be used between 7am and 7pm Monday - Saturday and 9am - 7pm on Sundays or public holidays.
+Power tools can be used for up to two hours between 7am and 7pm Monday - Saturday and 9am - 7pm on Sundays or public holidays.